 - Why is Chrome Hearts so expensive?

-- Why does Chrome Hearts have few releases?
+- Why does Chrome Hearts have such few releases?

 - How did Chrome Hearts become so popular?